Contributors' Guide

 The list of available tags can be modified to include new tags.
 The current ones are:

-3D CNN DBM GAN GMM GNN GOFAI KDE LSTM MRI NAS NLP PCA RBM RNN VAE action-recognition active-learning adversarial attention attention-maps auto-ml autoencoder benchmarking blog bounding-boxes brain caption cardiac classification clustering codebook contrastive-learning course ct-scan dMRI data-augmentation dataset deep-learning denoising detection dimensionality-reduction domain-adaptation essentials face-detection few-shot-learning genetic-algorithm geometric-deep-learning graph-cut hyperspectral imitation-learning inpainting k-means layers localization machine-learning medical meta-learning motion-detection multi-agent multi-task multi-task-learning multiple-sclerosis network-compression network-pruning neural-network one-shot-segmentation open-set optimization pedestrian-detection point-cloud pruning-acceleration regression reinforcement remote-sensing representation-learning segmentation self-supervised semi-supervised sequence shape-analysis siamese surveillance survey synthesis tractography tractometry traffic transfer-learning transformer unsupervised video-analysis weakly-supervised white-matter - Make a new branch, commit your file(s) and push your branch;
+3D CNN DBM GAN GMM GNN GOFAI KDE LSTM MRI NAS NLP PCA RBM RNN VAE action-recognition active-learning adversarial attention attention-maps auto-ml autoencoder benchmarking blog bounding-boxes brain caption cardiac classification clustering codebook contrastive-learning course ct-scan dMRI data-augmentation dataset deep-learning denoising detection diffusion dimensionality-reduction domain-adaptation essentials face-detection few-shot-learning genetic-algorithm geometric-deep-learning graph-cut hyperspectral imitation-learning inpainting k-means layers localization machine-learning medical meta-learning motion-detection multi-agent multi-task multi-task-learning multiple-sclerosis network-compression network-pruning neural-network one-shot-segmentation open-set optimization pedestrian-detection point-cloud pruning-acceleration regression reinforcement remote-sensing representation-learning segmentation self-supervised semi-supervised sequence shape-analysis siamese surveillance survey synthesis tractography tractometry traffic transfer-learning transformer unsupervised video-analysis weakly-supervised white-matter - Make a new branch, commit your file(s) and push your branch;

 - Create a pull request between your branch and the